Work With Us

 WHAT THIS COVERS

-• Quarterly board memo refresh
+• Quarterly board-memo refresh

-• Vendor posture reviews for critical dependencies
+• Vendor posture reviews for critical dependencies, kept current

 • Monthly decision support within capped hours and defined response windows